GDPR

 ICS

-Cheminės dirvožemio charakteristikos (1) Žemės ūkis (Žodynai) (1) Acoustics in building.
-Sound insulation (1) Advanced ceramics (1) Aerospace electric equipment and systems (11) Agricultural machines and equipment in general (1) Alarm and warning systems (1) Application of information technology in general (1) Biological evaluation of medical devices (1) Biology.
+Žemės ūkis (Žodynai) (1) Kiti su dirvožemio kokybe susiję standartai (1) Biologinės dirvožemio savybės (1) Acoustics in building.
+Sound insulation (1) Additive manufacturing (1) Advanced ceramics (2) Aerospace electric equipment and systems (6) Agricultural machines and equipment in general (1) Alarm and warning systems (1) Aluminium products (1) Anaesthetic, respiratory and reanimation equipment (1) Application of information technology in general (1) Automatic controls for household use (1) Biobased products (1) Biological evaluation of medical devices (1) Biology.
 Botany.
-Zoology (2) Cableway equipment (1) Ceilings.
-Floors.
-Stairs (1) Cereals, pulses and derived products (1) Chemical analysis (1) Chemical analysis of metals (1) Chemical laboratories.
-Laboratory equipment (2) Cleanrooms and associated controlled environments (3) Cloud computing (2) Company organization and management in general (1) Concrete and concrete products (1) Contractual aspects (1) Cooking ranges, working tables, ovens and similar appliances (3) Cranes (2) Cryogenic vessels (2) Diagnostic equipment (1) Disinfectants and antiseptics (1) Domestic safety (6) Doors and windows (1) Drinking water (1) Electric heaters (2) Electric road vehicles (1) Electric tools (2) Electric traction equipment (1) Electrical apparatus for explosive atmospheres (1) Electrical engineering in general (3) Electroacoustics (2) Electromechanical components in general (1) Electronic components in general (1) Emission (1) Enamels (2) Environmental testing (1) Equipment for petroleum and natural gas industries in general (1) Examination of physical properties of water (1) Examination of water in general (1) Exploratory, drilling and extraction equipment (1) External sewage systems (1) External water conveyance systems (1) Fertilizers (16) Fibre optic interconnecting devices (6) Fibre optic systems in general (1) Fire protection (2) Fire-resistance of building materials and elements (1) Fixed resistors (3) Floor coverings (3) Footwear (2) Fuel systems (1) Furniture (2) Fuses and other overcurrent protection devices (1) Gas and steam turbines.
-Steam engines (1) Gas pressure vessels, gas cylinders (1) General methods of tests and analysis for food products (1) Governance and ethics (1) High voltage switchgear and controlgear (1) Hoses and hose assemblies (2) Identification cards.
+Zoology (2) Cableway equipment (1) Cereals, pulses and derived products (1) Chemical analysis (1) Cloud computing (2) Company organization and management in general (1) Concrete and concrete products (1) Cooking ranges, working tables, ovens and similar appliances (2) Cranes (1) Cryogenic vessels (2) Diagnostic equipment (1) Disinfectants and antiseptics (1) Domestic safety (6) Doors and windows (1) Drinking water (1) Electric heaters (3) Electric road vehicles (1) Electric tools (3) Electrical and electronic equipment (1) Electrical apparatus for explosive atmospheres (2) Electrical engineering in general (3) Electricity supply systems (1) Electroacoustics (1) Electronic components in general (1) Emission (1) Enamels (2) Environmental testing (1) Equipment for petroleum and natural gas industries in general (3) Examination of physical properties of water (1) Examination of water in general (1) External sewage systems (1) Fertilizers (6) Fibre optic interconnecting devices (2) Fibre optic systems in general (1) Fire protection (2) Fire-resistance of building materials and elements (1) Fissile materials and nuclear fuel technology (1) Fixed resistors (1) Floor coverings (2) Fuel systems (1) Furniture (2) Fuses and other overcurrent protection devices (1) Gas and steam turbines.
+Steam engines (1) Gas pressure vessels, gas cylinders (1) Gases for industrial application (1) Geometrical Product Specification (GPS) (1) Governance and ethics (1) High voltage switchgear and controlgear (1) Hoses and hose assemblies (1) Identification cards.
 Chip cards.
-Biometrics (1) Immunity (2) Industrial trucks (1) Information technology (Vocabularies) (1) Insulating materials in general (1) IT applications in health care technology (1) IT applications in information, documentation and publishing (3) IT applications in transport (8) IT Security (11) Jewellery (6) Low voltage switchgear and controlgear (2) Machine tools in general (1) Management of human resources (2) Management systems (3) Mechanical structures for electronic equipment (1) Mechanical testing of metals (3) Microbiology of water (1) Milk and milk products in general (2) Miscellaneous domestic and commercial equipment (3) Non-destructive testing of metals (1) Non-ferrous alloys in general (1) Optic amplifiers (1) Other buildings (2) Other services (1) Outdoor and water sports equipment (2) Physicochemical methods of analysis (1) Piezoelectric devices (1) Pipeline components and pipelines in general (2) Pipelines and its parts for district heat (1) Pipelines and its parts for external sewage systems (2) Pipes and fittings of other materials (1) Plastics pipes (1) Power transmission and distribution lines (2) Product life-cycles (1) Protection against dangerous goods (1) Protection of and in buildings (1) Radiation measurements (1) Radiographic equipment (1) Rails and railway components (1) Railway engineering (Vocabularies) (1) Rectifiers.
+Biometrics (1) Indoor sports equipment (1) Information technology (Vocabularies) (1) Insulating materials in general (1) Insulation systems (1) IT applications in health care technology (1) IT applications in transport (11) IT Security (11) Jewellery (6) Lamps in general (1) Low voltage switchgear and controlgear (2) Management systems (4) Materials and articles in contact with foodstuffs (1) Medical equipment in general (1) Medical microbiology (1) Microbiology of water (1) Milk and milk products in general (2) Miscellaneous domestic and commercial equipment (3) Non-destructive testing (2) Non-destructive testing of metals (2) Other semiconductor devices (1) Other services (1) Outdoor and water sports equipment (1) Petroleum products and natural gas handling equipment (1) Piezoelectric devices (1) Pipeline components and pipelines in general (6) Pipelines and its parts for district heat (1) Pipelines and its parts for external sewage systems (2) Plastics pipes (1) Power transmission and distribution lines (2) Printed circuits and boards (1) Protection of and in buildings (1) Public buildings (1) Radiation measurements (1) Radiographic equipment (1) Railway engineering (Vocabularies) (1) Railway rolling stock in general (2) Reactor engineering (1) Rectifiers.
 Converters.
-Stabilized power supply (1) Relays (3) Rotating machinery in general (1) Safety of machinery (1) Sensory analysis (2) Small craft (1) Small kitchen appliances (2) Solar energy engineering (2) Sterilization and disinfection in general (1) Substations.
-Surge arresters (1) Surface preparation (1) Surface treatment (1) Switches (2) Syringes, needles and catheters (4) TELECOMMUNICATIONS.
-AUDIO AND VIDEO ENGINEERING (7) Telecontrol.
-Telemetering (1) Temperature-measuring instruments (1) Tractive stock (5) Valves in general (1) Ventilators.
+Stabilized power supply (2) Relays (1) Safety of machinery (1) Sensory analysis (2) Small craft (1) Small kitchen appliances (2) Software (1) Solar energy engineering (2) Substations.
+Surge arresters (1) Surface preparation (2) Surface treatment (1) Switches (2) Syringes, needles and catheters (4) TELECOMMUNICATIONS.
+AUDIO AND VIDEO ENGINEERING (10) Telecontrol.
+Telemetering (1) Temperature-measuring instruments (1) Valves in general (1) Ventilators.
 Fans.
-Air-conditioners (1) Washers and other locking elements (1) Water supply systems (1) Wind turbine energy systems (1) Wood-based panels in general (2) Wood, sawlogs and sawn timber (1)
+Air-conditioners (1) Washers and other locking elements (1) Wind turbine energy systems (1) Wood-based panels in general (2) Wood, sawlogs and sawn timber (1)